-h) The conditional use will not involve uses, activities, processes, materials, equipment and conditions or operations that will be detrimental to any persons, property or the general welfare by reason of excessive traffic, noise, smoke, fumes, glare, or odors.
+8) The conditional use will not involve uses, activities, processes, materials, equipment and conditions or operations that will be detrimental to any persons, property or the general welfare by reason of excessive traffic, noise, smoke, fumes, glare, or odors.

-DivoCSG 17 would like to begin construction in late 2023 and complete the project early 2024.
+SV CSG Northfield LLC would like to begin construction in late 2023 and complete the project early 2024.
 The construction process takes approximately three to four months.
 During construction, noise will be emitted by the construction vehicles and equipment.
 The amount of noise will vary based on what type of construction is occurring on a given day.
 These noise impacts will be temporary.
 The applicant has stated during the beginning construction phase, efforts are coordinated to have most materials arrive within the first couple of weeks of the Project starting.
 Temporary impacts are anticipated on some public roads within the vicinity of the Project, primarily through additional traffic and slow-moving construction vehicles.
 A condition to provide adequate off-street parking and staging so as to not impede traffic along adjacent roadway systems will be implemented.
 To limit reflection, solar PV panels are constructed of dark, light-absorbing materials and covered with an anti-reflective coating.
 Today's panels reflect as little as two percent of the incoming sunlight depending on the angle of the sun.

-i) The conditional use will not result in the destruction, loss, or damage of natural, scenic, or historic features of major importance as may be established in the comprehensive plan or other city plans related to natural, scenic, or historic features.
+9) The conditional use will not result in the destruction, loss, or damage of natural, scenic, or historic features of major importance as may be established in the comprehensive plan or other city plans related to natural, scenic, or historic features.

 This CSG is adjacent to a property identified to have an Oak Forest mesic subtype labeled as Good condition in the Natural Resources Inventory.
-The 50-foot interior setback along with the wildlife corridors and landscaping helps mitigate any loss to the forest and establishes off-street trails and corridors for the Northfield Planned Walking and Bicycling Network of the City of Northfield Pedestrian, Bike, and Trail System plan.
+A diagonal and east/west wildlife corridor will be implemented help prevent loss to the forest, wildlife and it establishes off-street trails and corridors for the Northfield Planned Walking and Bicycling Network of the City of Northfield Pedestrian, Bike, and Trail

+System plan.

-j) The traffic and parking generated by the use will not lower the Levels of Services as described in the comprehensive plan update of intersections within a quarter mile of the site.
+10) The traffic and parking generated by the use will not lower the Levels of Services as described in the comprehensive plan update of intersections within a quarter mile of the site.